jimeh/zsh-peco-history/README.md

 1. Add a zplug definition for zsh-peco-history to your `.zshrc`:

     ```sh
-    zplug "jimeh/zsh-peco-history"
+    zplug "jimeh/zsh-peco-history", defer:2
     ```

 2. Start a new terminal session.

 ### [Antigen](https://github.com/zsh-users/antigen)

-1. Add a antigen bundle definition for zsh-peco-history to your `.zshrc`:
+1. Add a antigen bundle definition for zsh-peco-history to the end of the antigen setup in your `.zshrc`:

     ```sh
     antigen bundle jimeh/zsh-peco-history